armory/docs-cdaas/content/en/deployment/strategies/canary.md

 ```
 * `steps`: Define a list of steps that constitue your canary strategy.
 CD-as-a-Service executes steps sequentially, waiting for each step to finish before starting the next step.
 This enables you to configure monitoring during canary using analysis or webhooks.

 * `setWeight`: Define how much traffic should get directed to the new version of your application.
-CD-as-a-Service will manipulate the relevant resources to send the traffic to your new version.
+CD-as-a-Service will manipulate the relevant resources to gradually increase the traffic to the new version.

 ### Add your strategy to your deployment target